ahollyer/ahollyer.github.io/_posts/2017-05-15-hackathon.md

 - **What are your local resources?**
   - Local tech groups and meetups may want to get involved or even help organize.

 I guess that's it!
 Hopefully this advice is helpful to others who want to organize a small-scale hackathon.
-If you have any questions, please feel free to e-mail me at aspen.hollyer@gmail.com
+If you have any questions, please feel free to [contact me](http://aspenhollyer.com/contact/).

 Cheers,
 Aspen